AkhilTalashi1995/Cloud-Native-Application/README.md

 ## Cloud Native Web Application

-This project is a cloud native web application built with Node.js using the Express framework.
+This project leverages AWS alongside Node.js and Express, creating a cloud-native web application designed for optimal performance and scalability.
 It serves as a web application for managing assignments, with CRUD (Create, Read, Update, Delete) operations implemented through APIs.

 ## Tech Stack